CPSSD/paranoid/docs/net_api_v0.1.md

 ---
 ### creat ###
-Broadcasted by the server to all connected clients and tells them to `creat` a file with the name specified in the `fileName` field
+Creates a file with the name specified in the `fileName` field
 * __fileName__ - (string) The name of the file to create

 ```